 ICD-10-CM is the new diagnosis coding system that is being developed as a replacement for ICD-9-CM, Volumes 1 & 2.
 The new code set includes five times as many codes as the ICD-9 codes.
 The new set of codes will result in sweeping changes in how coding is conducted in the physician practice.
-The new codes will result in more documentation, revised forms, retraining of staff and physicians and changes to software and other information technology
+They will result in more documentation, revised forms, retraining of staff and physicians and changes to software and other information technology

 ICD-9-CM diagnosis codes have three to five digits that are mostly numeric (supplemental chapters have an alpha first digit).
 The ICD-10-CM diagnosis codes have three to seven digits with an alpha first digit, numeric second digit and alpha or numeric third through seventh digits.

-The AMCNO has published numerous articles about the transition to ICD10 coding.
+The AMCNO has published numerous articles about the transition to ICD-10 coding.
 Click the following links to view these articles.

 Additional information can also be found on our Twitter feed.